+Rock crust /

+Small, probably solid iron core
-COMPOSITION OF MARS

-Like Earth, Mars is covered by an outer crust.
-Mars may have frozen water-ice below the crust's surface.
-Next is the solid, rock-hard mantle, composed of silicate.
+COMPOSITION OF MARS Like Earth, Mars is covered by an outer crust.
+Mars may have frozen water-ice below the crust's

+surface.
+Next is the solid, rockhard mantle, composed of silicate.
 The core of the planet is made of an iron-rich material that is denser than the mantle.

+Mars is rocky and cratered

 Mars in the Solar System

-The Heart of our Solar System is the Sun, a star also known as "Sol".
+The heart of our Solar System is the Sun, a star also known as "Sol."
 The fiery Sun is the greatest body in the Solar System, 110 times larger than Earth, 200 times larger than Mars.
-The gravity, or attraction-power, of the Sun controls the movements of nine major planets - the term for bodies that orbit around a star.
+The gravity, or attraction-power, of the Sun controls the movements of nine major planets-the term for bodies that orbit around a star.
 There are also thousands of smaller bodies in the Solar System, all orbiting the Sun.
 These include asteroids, comets, and meteoroids.
-In order, the four planets nearest the Sun, the "inner planets", are Mercury, Venus, Earth, and Mars.
+In order, the four planets nearest the Sun, the "inner planets," are Mercury, Venus, Earth, and Mars.
 Next comes the Asteroid Belt, a great ring of small "planetoids" of varying sizes.
 The fifth planet is Jupiter, the largest, followed by Saturn, second largest, then come Uranus, Neptune, and Pluto, the smallest planet.

-Diameter 6,794 km (4,220 miles) Average distance from Sun 227.9 million km (141.6 million miles)
+Light areas are Vital Statistics

+covered with dust Diameter 4,220 miles (6,794 km)

-Average distance from Sun 227.9 million km (141.6 million miles)
+Average distance from sun 141.6 million miles (227.9 million km)

-Orbital speed around Sun 24.1 km/sec (15 miles/sec)
+Dark areas could , be exposed rock Orbital speed around Sun 15 miles/sec (24.1 km/sec)

 Sunrise to sunrise 24 hours, 39 minutes (a solar day)

 Mass (Earth = 1) 0.11

 Volume (Earth = 1) 0.15

 Average density (water = 1) 3.93

 Surface gravity (Earth = 1) 0.38

-Average surface temperature -63°C (-81.4°F)
+Average surface temperature -81.4°F (-63°C)

 Number of moons 2

-AXIS AND ROTATION

-Mars spins on an axis tilted about 25 degrees, rotating anticlockwise.
-One rotation is a Martian day, called a "sol".
+AXIS AND ROTATION Mars spins on an axis tilted about 25 degrees, rotating counterclockwise.
+One rotation is a Martian day, called a "sol."
 One sol is 24 hours and 39 minutes.
 A Martian year has 669 sols.

-"FOURTH ROCK" FROM THE SUN

-The four worlds nearest the Sun are termed "terrestrial" planets because they resemble Earth.
+"FOURTH ROCK" FROM THE SUN The four worlds nearest the Sun are termed "terrestrial" planets because they resemble Earth.
 Mars is one and a half times farther than the Earth from the Sun.
 Though much colder and drier, and lacking breathable oxygen, Mars is the planet most like Earth.

-Mariner 9: first to orbit Mars

-In Early 1971, U.S. and Soviet scientists hurried to be the first to put a spacecraft into orbit around Mars.
+Mariner 9: first to orbit Mars IN EARLY 1971, U.S. AND SOVIET SCIENTISTS hurried to be the first to put a spacecraft into orbit around Mars.
 Each nation prepared more than one vehicle for this important mission.
 There were two Mariners and three Soviet probes.
-The first to launch was Mariner 8, which took off on 8 May, but crashed into the Atlantic.
-On 30 May, Mariner 9 blasted off successfully.
+The first to launch was Mariner 8, which took off on May 8, but crashed into the Atlantic.
+On May 30, Mariner 9 blasted off successfully.
 The first Soviet probe also failed, but the other two soon were racing to Mars.
-The American vehicle got there first, going into orbit on 13 November, two weeks before the Soviets.
-Mariner 9 did spectacular work, sending back detailed spectroscopic data and

-7,300 photographic images that covered the entire Martian surface.
+The American vehicle got there first, going into orbit on November 13, two weeks before the Soviets.
+Mariner 9 did spectacular work, sending back detailed spectroscopic data and 7,300 photographic images that covered the entire Martian surface.
 Now, Mars could be studied as never before.

-INTRODUCTION TO PHOBOS

-Mariner 9 provided the first close views of Phobos, the larger of Mars's two moons.
-This image was taken from a distance of 5,760 km (3,600 miles).
-It shows the cratered surface, with some craters as small as 300 m (330 yards) across.
+INTRODUCTION TO PHOBOS Mariner 9 provided the first close views of Phobos, the larger of Mars's two moons.
+This image was taken from a distance of 3,600 miles (5,760 km).
+It shows the cratered surface, with some craters as small as 330 yards (300 m) across.